tariqsaidofficial/WaQtor/README.md

 - Use Cloudflare Worker as reverse proxy to hide API origin.
 - Enforce HTTPS, rate limiting, and IP allowlists.
-- Works natively with Docker Compose or any container runtime.

 ---